Sabarimala verdict: Shiv Sena calls for 12 hours strike in Kerala

 Also Read | All you need know about the Sabarimala temple

-the sole voice of dissent in this majority verdict was Justice Indu Malhotra, the only woman in the five-judge bench, who observed that there exists a difference between diversity and discrimination.
-Justice Malhotra's observations have therefore struck a sympathetic chord with many Hindus like me who feel that her judgment reflects a more nuanced understanding of this conflict between law and faith.
+The sole voice of dissent in this majority verdict was Justice Indu Malhotra, the only woman in the five-judge bench, who observed that there exists a difference between diversity and discrimination.

+Justice Malhotra's observations have therefore struck a sympathetic chord with many Hindus who oppose the vierdict.